 By Wendell Ganhinhin

-Mr. Ganhinhin is a partner and head of P&A Grant Thornton’s Cebu Office.
-P&A Grant Thornton is one of the leading audit, tax, advisory, and outsourcing firms in the Philippines, with 24 partners and more than 900 staff members.
-Email your comments to email@example.com.
+Wendell Ganhinhin is Partner for the Tax Advisory and Compliance at P&A Grant Thornton.
+P&A Grant Thornton is one of the leading audit, tax, advisory, and outsourcing firms in the Philippines, with 24 Partners and more than 1000 staff members.
+We’d like to hear from you!
+Tweet us: @GrantThorntonPH, like us on Facebook: P&A Grant Thornton, and email your comments to firstname.lastname@example.org.
+For more information, visit our website: www.grantthornton.com.ph.